pulumi/docs/content/blog/why-every-cloud-engineer-needs-pulumi-esc-secrets-management/index.md

 Partnering with the External Secrets Operator, Pulumi ESC synchronizes secrets securely into Kubernetes clusters.
 This eliminates hardcoding secrets into manifests or relying on unsecured manual processes.

-### 3. Automated Rotation and Expiry
+### 3. Safely Roll Back to a Previous Version

-Pulumi ESC minimizes security risks by automating the rotation of secrets.
-This feature aligns secrets management with CI/CD processes for cloud engineers focused on DevOps, ensuring credentials remain valid only when needed.
+Pulumi ESC Versioning gives you unprecedented control over your secrets and configuration.
+Every change is captured in an immutable revision history, allowing you to audit modifications, compare versions, and safely roll back.

 ### 4. Secure by Design

-Pulumi ESC follows a "secure by default" model by employing encryption, fine-grained access control, and detailed audit trails.
+Pulumi ESC follows a "secure by default" model, employing encryption, access control, and detailed audit trails.
 Engineers can meet compliance regulations effortlessly while gaining full visibility into secret access patterns.

 ### 5. Language Flexibility

-With SDKs available for Python, Go, JavaScript, and other major languages, cloud engineers can integrate Pulumi ESC directly into their CI/CD pipelines or custom applications.
+With SDKs available for Python, Go, JavaScript, and TypeScript, cloud engineers can integrate Pulumi ESC directly into their CI/CD pipelines or custom applications.

 ## Why Cloud Engineers Need Pulumi ESC